m-anshuman2166/supreme-guacamole/README.md

 Build
 -----

-1. Run `./clean.sh` for good measure.
+1. Run `sudo ./clean.sh` for good measure.
 2. For every API Level/architecture combination you wish to build for:
    * `ARCH=arm ANDROID_API=21 ./build.sh` to build everything!
 3. Here are a couple of examples to build a static version of the library with docker.